 Also, it is good to know that compensation in a car defects case may be much higher than other auto accident cases.
 This provision is to keep car companies in line by awarding punitive damages to the defendant.
 Sometimes, it is cheaper for auto companies to go to court instead of spending more money to fix the defects in their vehicles.
 Punitive damages are in place to prevent that behavior.

-If you or someone you know was in a car accident suspected to be resulting from car defects, it might be helpful to contact an attorney who specializes in such cases.
+If you or someone you know was in a car accident suspected to be resulting from car defects, it might be helpful to contact a law firm that has board certified civil trial specialists to handle these types of cases.
 An attorney can go over your case and determine if your case is valid and what you may be liable to receive.